-- 2.1 Members are requested to: - a) note the contents of this report and the attached appendices; - b) congratulate the pupils, parents and carers, staff and centrally deployed staff for achievements in this year's examinations; - c) note the strategies being employed by individual schools and by the authority to raise attainment levels in S4-S6; - d) request a report to the meeting of this committee in November 2013 concerning performance in the 2013 diet of SQA examinations; and confirm whether they are happy with the way in which information is presented in this report and its appendices, given the number of different formats used over recent years.
+- 2.1 Members are requested to: - a) note the contents of this report and the attached appendices: - b) congratulate the pupils, parents and carers, staff and centrally deployed staff for achievements in this year's examinations; - c) note the strategies being employed by individual schools and by the authority to raise attainment levels in S4-S6; - d) note that a report will be submitted to the meeting of this committee in November 2014 concerning performance in the 2014 diet of SQA examinations. - e) Note that performance data will be presented in a different format from August 2014.
+This will be linked to the new Senior Phase Benchmarking Tool, currently being developed by the Scottish Government.